A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 - Exercises

-Finally, it’s important to determine how much access your clients will have to you as their coach.
+Decide how much access your clients will have to you as their coach.
+Consider offering:

 How to Determine Your Program Inclusions